 According to the provisions in Notarization Law of the People's Republic of China, notary service providers / organizations' offer services ranging from notary of contract, division of property, bidding and tendering, auction, marriage status, kindred relationship, adoption relationship, birth, existence, death, identity, experience, education background, academic degree, job title, professional title, illegal and criminal record check, article of association, any matter that may be notarized under laws or administrative regulations, to drafting of notarization-related legal documents for others.

-For more information on notary organizations in Chengdu, please visit the website of the Chengdu Notary Association: http://www.scgzw.org
+For more information on notary organizations in Chengdu, please click here, or visit the website of the Sichuan Notary Association (Chinese Version Only): http://www.scgzw.org